ari-hacks/kubernetes-chaos-sandbox/litmus-chaos/rancher/README.md

     ```
 7. Navigate back to browser and wait for cluster to have an active status

-8. Once created click on the cluster to access the dashboard.
+8. Once created click on the cluster to access the dashboard

 9. Under `Kubeconfig File` copy the file contents and put it in a file under this dir
     ```BASH